Karen E. Focht, MA, LMFT, AAMFT Supervisor, Owner

 Caitlin is a member of the American Association for Marriage and Family Therapy (AAMFT), as well as a member of the Illinois Association of Marriage and Family Therapy (IAMFT) Chicago Chapter.

-Sasha Taskier is an Associate Marriage and Family Therapist, specializing in therapy services for couples, individuals, children and families.
+Sasha Taskier is a Licensed Marriage and Family Therapist, specializing in therapy services for couples, individuals, and families.

 Sasha received her Bachelor of Arts from Northwestern University.
 She went on to pursue her Master’s degree in Marriage and Family Therapy from The Family Institute at Northwestern University.

-Sasha believes therapy is a collaborative experience that must be uniquely tailored to meet the clients’ needs.
-She works to create safety in a culturally sensitive and affirmative therapeutic environment, which considers the many environmental, psychological, biological and spiritual components of her clients’ lives.
+Sasha believes therapy is a collaborative experience that must be uniquely tailored to meet each clients’ needs.
+She works to create safety in a culturally sensitive and affirmative therapeutic environment.
+She believes it is important to honor both the courage and vulnerability it requires to embark upon this process, and humbly walks alongside her clients, meeting them where they are, every step of the way.

-Sasha is a pre-clinical member of the American Association for Marriage and Family Therapy (AAMFT), as well as a member of the Illinois Association of Marriage and Family Therapy (IAMFT) Chicago Chapter.
+Sasha is a Clinical member of the American Association for Marriage and Family Therapy (AAMFT).

 Rachel D. Miller, AMFT